 A phenomenon associated with the monsoon is its tendency to have ‘breaks’ in rainfall.
 These breaks in monsoon are related to the movement of the monsoon trough.
 The trough and its axis keep on moving northward or southward and determine the spatial distribution of rainfall.
 The

 frequency and intensity of tropical depressions also determine the amount and duration of monsoon rains.
 The monsoon is known for its uncertainties.
-The alternation of dry and wet spells vary in intensity, frequency and duration.
+The alternation of dry and wet spells varies in intensity, frequency and duration.

 Retreating/Post Monsoons (The Transition Season)

 The months of October-November form a period of transition from hot rainy season to dry winter conditions.
-The retreat of the monsoon is marked by clear skies and rise in temperature.
+The retreat of the monsoon is marked by clear skies and a rise in temperature.
 While day temperatures are high, nights are cool and pleasant.
 Owing to the conditions of high temperature and humidity, the weather becomes rather oppressive during the day.
 This is commonly known as ‘October heat’.
 In the second half of October, the mercury begins to fall rapidly in northern India.

 Distribution of Rainfall